sandeepsumana/Tutedude_Python_Assignments/README.md

-# Tutedude_Python_Assignments
+# Tutedude_Python_Assignment1
-This repository is for storing tutedude python assignments as well as demo programs
+This repository is for storing tutedude python assignments